A global Torelli theorem for singular symplectic varieties: Abstract

 \section{Abstract}

-We systematically study the moduli theory of singular symplectic varieties which have a resolution by an irreducible symplectic manifold and prove an analog of Verbitsky's global Torelli theorem.
-In place of twistor lines, Verbitsky's work on ergodic complex structures provides the essential global input.
-On the one hand, our deformation theoretic results are a further generalization of Huybrechts' theorem on deformation equivalence of birational hyperk\"ahler manifolds to the context of singular symplectic varieties.
-On the other hand, our global moduli theory provides a framework for understanding and classifying the symplectic singularities that arise from birational contractions of irreducible symplectic manifolds, and there are a number of applications to \Kthreen-type varieties.
+We systematically study the moduli theory of symplectic varieties (in the sense of Beauville) which admit a resolution by an irreducible symplectic manifold.
+In particular, we prove an analog of Verbitsky's global Torelli theorem for the locally trivial deformations of such varieties.
+Verbitsky's work on ergodic complex structures replaces twistor lines as the essential global input.
+In so doing we extend many of the local deformation-theoretic results known in the smooth case to such (not-necessarily-projective) symplectic varieties.
+We deduce a number of applications to the birational geometry of symplectic manifolds, including some results on the classification of birational contractions of \Kthreen-type varieties.